00:00

 The Delayed Burial of The Starman.
 (Short story).

-Posted by 0rion5212 - 2 weeks ago
+Posted by 0rion5212 - November 21st, 2023

-over earth a starship sputtered,
+Over earth a starship sputtered,

-Flung from the heavens, through clouds it fluttered.
+flung from the heavens, through clouds it fluttered.

 Over rooftops,

-Over hills,
+over hills,

-Till it tore into the earth,
+Till it tore to earth,

-And Screeched to still,
+and screeched to still,

 The following morn the farmer found it,